gsattibabu/recipe/README.md

 The application provides RESTfull API to retrive Food Recipe based on category, title or all the recipe at one shot.
 Additional to retrieving recipe, app also provides API to save a new recipe.

-Pre-requieites to run the app
+ Prerequisite to run the app
 - apache maven 3 or higher
 - java 8 or higher